Aatmaj-Zephyr/ANN4j/README.md

 ---

-### Artificial Neural Networks for Java
+### ANN4j - Artificial Neural Networks for Java

-This package provides Object oriented Neural Networks for making _Explainable Networks_.
+ANN4j is a java package that provides Object oriented Neural Networks for making _Explainable Networks_.
 Object Oriented Network structure is helpful for observing each and every element the model.
 This package is developed for XAI research and development.

 #### Features